sbt/website/src/tutorial/09-Multi-Project.md

 out: Multi-Project.html
 ---

-Multi-Project Builds
+  [Basic-Def]: Basic-Def.html
+  [Scopes]: Scopes.html

+Multi-project builds
 ====================

 This page introduces multiple projects in a single build.

-Please read the earlier pages in the Getting Started Guide first, in particular you need to understand build.sbt \<Basic-Def\> before reading this page.
+Please read the earlier pages in the Getting Started Guide first, in particular you need to understand build.sbt [.sbt build definition][Basic-Def] before reading this page.

 Multiple projects